 What Can I Expect?

 The forest is the therapist and the guide opens the door.

 On a Forest Bathing walk, your Nature & Forest Therapy Guide, Julie Sczerbinski will offer you a series of carefully-crafted invitations designed to slow you down and connect with nature in a deeper way than you have before.

 Unlike a hike, there is no destination.
 Walks are usually 2 to 3 hours in length and the distance covered is less than a mile.
 Forest bathing is also not a naturalist walk.
 The knowledge you gain can not be measured by intellect.

 Each walk ends with a tea ceremony featuring tea made from foraged plants plus healthy, organic snacks.
 At the conclusion of the walk, you’ll leave with a deeper relationship to the more-than-human world and yourself.

 Upcoming Forest Bathing Walks

-Tickets purchased through the Town of Davidson Park and Recreation Department.
-(Link below.)
+Tickets are purchased through the Town of Davidson Park and Recreation Department.
+See the links below.